 Negligence claims are subject to a two-year statute of limitations.
 The ‘Statute of Limitations’ is a deadline for a party or parties to bring their legal claim(s) against another.
 This means that if a lawsuit is not filed within two years from the date of the accident, it may be barred forever.
 Therefore, it is important to contact an attorney as soon as you believe you have been harmed.

-WHAT TYPE OF COMPENSATION AM I ENTITLED TO?
+WHAT TYPE OF COMPENSATION IS A CAR ACCIDENT VICTIM ENTITLED TO?